Very few awe-inspiring bridges in the world have a more traditional design than this amazing bridge in China.

 7. The bridge itself was mostly constructed using wood

-While it’s clear that the roof was added because of the fact that the bridge was mostly constructed using wood, this doesn’t mean that all elements of the bridge are made of wood.
+While it’s clear that the roof was added because the bridge was mostly constructed using wood, this doesn’t mean that all elements of the bridge are made of wood.

 Building a bridge over a river using wooden piers wouldn’t result in a long lifespan of the bridge, so the entire wooden structure rests on stone piers.
 The roof of the bridge is covered with tiles as well.